alex-ball/bathbib/bst/README.md

 The latest stable release of bath-bst has been packaged for TeX Live and MiKTeX.
-If you are running TeX Live and have `tlmgr` installed, you can install the bundle simply by running `tlmgr install bath-bst`.
-If you are running MiKTeX, you can install the bundle by running `mpm --install=bath-bst`.
+If you are running TeX Live and have `tlmgr` installed, you can install the package simply by running `tlmgr install bath-bst`.
+If you are running MiKTeX, you can install the package by running `mpm --install=bath-bst`.
 Both `tlmgr` and `mpm` have GUI versions that you might find friendlier.

 ### Automated way